charles-m-knox/ansible-role-essentials/README.md

 ### Files and Directories

-Here's an example of how to use the `files` and `directories` tasks.
+Here's an example of how to use the `files`, `directories`, and `systemd-services` tasks.
 These are very simple and allow Ansible to control drop-in files and pretty much anything else.

 Define these variables in your host(s):